 One lifestyle change that can have a significant effect on recovery is physical activity.
 Staying active can help you move towards recovery and sobriety in a number of different ways.

-Everyone experiences bad moods and has bad days.
-Having quirky fears or getting a case of nerves before stressful events is pretty normal too.
 How can you tell when you or someone you love has crossed the line, from just a case of “the blues” to clinical depression?
 Is your best friend just nervous, or does she have an actual anxiety disorder?
-Here are some basic questions that may help to tease apart normal habits or quirks from actual mental illness.

 Here are five highly rated mental health apps specifically targeting anxiety, stress, substance use, mood, and emotion dysregulation.